Managing side effects

 moist foods help them cope with a dry mouth, however, some find

-that special lozenges and chewing gums can also be helpful and
+that special lozenges and chewing gums can also be helpful and are

-longer lasting relief at night.
+available on prescription.
 Talk to your doctor or nurse about

 these.